 Asher is currently working on research with the faculty at CU Denver in an effort to educate CITs about gender non-conforming populations.

-Asher believes that continuing education and certifications are not only beneficial, but critical to IPC and its patients.
+Asher believes that continuing education and certifications are not only beneficial, but critical to IPC and its clientss.

-As a passionate learner and someone who cares deeply about the field of counseling psychology, Asher works purposefully to keep up with advancements in the mental health field.
+As a passionate learner and someone who cares deeply about the field of counseling psychology, Asher works purposefully to keep up with advancements in both the mental health and social justice fields.